 Further south on the river, in the area known as Forge Hollow and later as Hub Hollow, William Ludlow was a shoemaker and his son, Charles, had a saw mill and woolen factory which were succeeded by the Ludlow Family’s hub factory.

-Through Grant Schley’s efforts, the Delaware, Lackawanna and the Western Railroad built an extension line from Bernardsville to Gladstone.
+Through Grant Schley’s efforts, the Delaware, Lackawanna and Western Railroad built an extension line from Bernardsville to Gladstone.
 Service began in 1890.
 A train station was constructed at Far Hills, around which a rural commercial center soon developed.

-Far Hills a Dry Town
+Far Hills is a Dry Town

 Some may wonder why there isn’t a bar serving alcohol in the Borough of Far Hills.
 Well, there’s a reason.
-With the incorporation of Far Hills being right in the middle of the prohibition era, you guessed it, Far Hills was going to be a dry town as part of its incorporation as a borough.
+With the incorporation of Far Hills in the middle of the prohibition era, you guessed it, Far Hills was going to be a dry town as part of its incorporation as a borough.

 And said party of the second part further covenants and agrees for himself, his heirs, executors and assigns, that neither he nor they shall or will at any time erect or permit to be erected on the premises hereby conveyed any building for the purpose of selling intoxicating liquors, beer or wine.